CalvinPVIII/dar-condition-creator/README.md

 - Backend function to actually create file - ~~Need to keep track of file names~~
 - Support for changing file names for merged plugins
 - Dry up FileHelper.getItemsFromXML
-- Maybe rework the PluginItems checkboxes to be more like the RaceSelection checkboxes
+- ~~Maybe rework the PluginItems checkboxes to be more like the RaceSelection checkboxes~~
+- Styling:
+  - Weapon Types
+  - Drop downs in side menu
+  - Home screen
+  - Item selection?
+  - Change app icon

 ### Known bugs